Seagate/S3-Kinetic/README.KINETIC.md

           .NET:       https://docs.min.io/docs/dotnet-client-quickstart-guide
           Detected default credentials 'minioadmin:minioadmin', please change the credentials immediately using 'MINIO_ACCESS_KEY' and 'MINIO_SECRET_KEY'

+Before trying any command, make sure the date/time of the client is the same as the server.
 It is ready to accept commands.
 If those messages are not shown, using interactive python to do instant_secure_erase, then restart 'minio'.